bourgesl/mapbench-fx/README.md

 MapBench-fx is an open source (GPL2+CP) JavaFX benchmark derived from the MapBench project (Java2D).

-It includes the fxgrapsource 1.5 source code (see https://github.com/jfree/fxgraphics2d).
+It includes the fxgraphics2d 1.5 source code (see https://github.com/jfree/fxgraphics2d).

 License
 =======